OpenThreat-ro/imapsync-web/README.md

-# OpenThreat mail migrator
+# OpenThreat Mail Migrator

-OpenThreat mail migrator is a web application for synchronizing email accounts using [imapsync](https://github.com/imapsync/imapsync).
+OpenThreat Mail Migrator is a web application for synchronizing email accounts using [imapsync](https://github.com/imapsync/imapsync).
 Created by **[OpenThreat](https://openthreat.ro)** to simplify secure email synchronization.
-It features a modern graphical interface with real-time sync output display, and notifications when the process is complete.
+It features a modern graphical interface with real-time sync output display and notifications when the process is complete.

 ---